ebzzry/barf/README.md

 ### <a name="runtimedependencies">Runtime dependencies</a>

-These are the required minimum for running `nix` on a regular basis:
+These are the required minimum for running `baf` on a regular basis:

 - curl
 - git